kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 We don't really have to worry about any of this, this is just to give you an idea, may be slightly inaccurate.

 * __Tokenization & Parsing__ (we can consider tokenization and parsing as a single step).
-* __Intermediate Representation Creation__ The intermediate representation is how the compiler represents the program internally.
+* __Intermediate Representation Construction__ The intermediate representation is how the compiler represents the program internally.
 * __Usually Some Optimizations__  Where the compiler makes changes to the program to make it run faster without changing the defined behavior of the program(hopefully :D).
 * __Legalization__ Usually some of the architecture specific quirks needs to be handled before instruction selection.
 * __Instruction Selection__ Where the compiler selects which architecture specific instructions to use to represent the program.